- What will I learn?

-The group will be encouraged to share pictures they have taken on the workshop with the other participants so we can all learn from each other.
-Every group of participants yields a range of skills and experience and each member brings their own vision and style.
+The group will be encouraged to share pictures they have taken on the workshop so you can all learn from each other.
+Every group of participants yields a range of experience and each member brings their own vision and style.

-As the workshop leader, I will also be reviewing and commenting on the pictures you take during the day and making insightful comments to improve your seeing and technical skills.
+As the workshop leader, I will also review and comment on the pictures you take during the day and make insightful comments to improve your seeing and technical skills.

-7 Is this digital pinhole photos workshop for me?
+7 Is this digital pinhole photo workshop for me?

-This workshop provides the perfect opportunity for those participants who have a pinhole body cap lens or those who are prepared to make a small investment to purchase the necessary hardware.
-For the small outlay in the cost of a pinhole body cap and of the workshop, you will be able to determine if this style of photography comes from within side of you or not.
+This workshop provides the perfect opportunity for those participants who have a pinhole body cap lens.
+If you are prepared to make a small investment, purchase the necessary body cap lens.
+For the small outlay in the cost of a pinhole body cap and the workshop, you will be able to determine if this style of photography is for you.

-The pinhole lens has been around for hundreds of years, and now in the 21st century, we can use it to create pictures with great subtlety and suggestion.
+The pinhole lens has been around for hundreds of years and now in the 21st century, we can use it to create pictures with great subtlety and suggestion.
 There is a trend in digital photography to become ever more realistic and representative of the chosen subject matter.
 The pinhole lens allows the photographer and viewer to make their own assumptions about the meaning and context of the picture.
 This wonderful ambiguity facilitates “the viewers share” according to art historian Sir Ernst Gombrich.
-The viewers share being, the viewer’s own individual interpretation of the picture being presented.
+The viewer’s share being, the viewer’s own individual interpretation of the picture.

-The workshop opens the door to explorations of your photographic vision and style.
+The workshop opens the door to exploration of your photographic vision and style.
 We are all attracted to different styles of photography for differing reasons.
 If you can see the appeal of a “less is more” approach to digital picture making, then you will be very welcome to join us.
-One of the aims of the digital pinhole photos workshop is to encourage you to celebrate the beauty that is created with a distinct lack of picture clarity.
+One of the aims of the digital pinhole photo workshop is to encourage you to celebrate the beauty that is created with a distinct and intentional lack of picture clarity.

 When you are ready to book please return to the top of the page.

 Making your best, even better

 Andy Beel FRPS